Recycled Linear Low-Density Polyethylene (R-LLDPE)

 Recycled LLDPE is valued for its versatility and is used in a wide range of applications, primarily due to its properties such as high tensile strength, flexibility, and impact resistance.

-Bales wrapped in LLDPE stretch film
+Bales wrapped with recycled LDPE stretch film

 High-quality r-LLDPE regrind and granules

-At Cirplus, we supply high-quality regrind and regranulate to manufacturers of stretch films for packaging, agriculture, and construction industries.
+At Cirplus, we supply high-quality LLDPE regrind and regranulate to manufacturers of stretch films for packaging, agriculture, and construction industries.

 Packaging Materials